-Serbia: Power utility EPS smart meters tender under investigation of Anti-Corruption Council11.
-May 2015. / News Serbia Energy
+Serbia: Power utility EPS smart meters tender under investigation of Anti-Corruption Council, News Serbia Energy

 Serbian Anti-Corruption Council recommended to the Government of Serbia to reconsider the procurement concept of smart meters – IT equipment and measuring infrastructure, devices and integration of Electric Power Industry of Serbia, as well as the qualification requirements of the tender for the procurement of smart meters.
 The Council has reached this conclusion to came after the citizens’ application in which it was pointed out that this public company by tender invitation restrict competition, prevent the participation of domestic manufacturers, and therefore the employment of the local economy.

 In the conclusion of the Council states that by entering the qualifying criteria, which domestic companies cannot fulfill, EPS disabled domestic enterprises to be tenderers, either individually or in a consortium.
 This is contrary to the interests of society and the principles of the EBRD.
 So, it is not only that the domestic economy is not favored, but its participation in the tender is prevented.

 By this tender EPS, according to a statement of the Council for the Fight against Corruption, set criteria preparing the ground for a foreign bidder.
 And firstly tender of 60 MEUR, and then work for three million meters worth 700 MEUR.
 That EPS leaves open the possibility that the domestic manufacturer be subcontractor has no importance, because every provider has an interest in selling their counter equipment, so it will not seek to obtain the counter of subcontractors.

 The Council continues to claim that besides the qualification criteria that EPS determined, the procurement concept on which basis has been done a feasibility study has important shortcomings which are directly reflected in the technical justification for decisions and economic viability.